The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 I found these great foam buses this summer at Target in their dollar bargain aisle.
 I taped some initial /w/ pictures on each bus, and placed the buses all over the room.
 If you can’t find the foam buses, die-cut buses would work great too.

-Answering questions and prepositions.
+4. Answering questions and prepositions.
 “Where was the bus?”

-This is a great circle-time activity, and a perfect movement break if you’ve been sitting a while in circle or at a table.
-Each child takes a turn to go find a bus, and bring it back.
-Ask, “Where was the bus?” and have the children tell you where they found it.
+Each child takes a turn to go find a yellow bus and brings it back.
+Ask, “Where was the bus?” and have your children tell you where they found it.

-So often, when I ask “Where was it?”
+Often, when I ask “Where was it?”
 I get the answer “Right there!”

-That’s an opportunity to work on positional concepts and increasing sentence length!
 Prompt for a more specific response.
 You can scaffold the answer and set the child up for success by modeling, then offering two answer choices.

 “Your bus was on the table!”